haskell/cabal/README.md

   so that other commits on the build queue can be processed.

 * If you want realtime notification when builds of your PRs finish, we have a [Slack team](https://haskell-cabal.slack.com/).
 To get issued an invite, fill in your email at [this sign up page](https://haskell-cabal.herokuapp.com).

-* If you enable Travis for the fork of Cabal in your local GitHub, you can have builds done automatically for your local branch separate from Cabal.
-This is an alternative to opening a PR, and has the bonus that you don't have to wait for the main queue on Haskell repository to finish.
-It is recommended that you enable Travis only on PRs, and open a PR on your *local* repository, so that you can also use GitHub to push and pull branches without triggering builds.

 **How to debug a failing CI test.**
 One of the annoying things about running tests on CI is when they